Dhanshree-Sonar/Log-Analyzer/README.md

 4. Place `newsdata.sql` into `vagrant` directory, which is shared with your virtual machine
 5. On terminal change directory to `vagrant` directory and run `psql -d news -f newsdata.sql`

+## Built with

+1. Python
+2. PostgreSQL
+3. psycopg2 python module to connect to database

 ## Create VIEWS, which are required for successful execution of log_analyzer.py
 1. View to count the number of hits to the path `CREATE VIEW path_visits AS